-Soon after their appointment with Wood, Teagan and Orion returned for their Gillette CranioCap® orthosis fittings.
+Soon after their appointment, Teagan and Orion returned for their Gillette CranioCap® orthosis fittings.
 A technician scanned their heads using special laser technology.
 Then, a 3D printer—the hospital’s first, purchased in 2015—created models of each baby’s unique head shape.
 Because the technology reduces turnaround time, the twins received and began wearing their caps sooner.

 Teagan and Orion wore their caps 23 hours a day, returning to Gillette for evaluations and adjustments every other week.
 Those adjustments were needed, says Morcomb, because “they grow fast!”
 The caps soon became routine for the twins.
 So did the family’s Gillette appointments.
 “The check-ins were quick—just an adjustment here or there.
 Everyone at Gillette was professional and kind,” says Morcomb.